martijnbolt/tau/README.md

 ## Status
 Current status is collecting and reading up on existing resources found in the tauchain IRC chat, on telegram and online.
 Found resources are documented in this file under [sources](#sources) and, after inspection, submitted partially to content.
 ## Process
-If a new resource is found, it is added to the list of [sources](#sources) below.
-After inspection and reading/watching a source from the sources list it is categorised and an easy to comprehend excerpt is added to the [content](#content), with a link referencing the original source.
-The link is removed from the sources list when all relevant content from the source is added to the content of this document.
-(The very last link shows how to do markup using github)
+If a new resource is found, it is added to the list of [sources](#sources) below in the [unsorted](#unsorted) category.
+After inspection and reading/watching a resource from the sources list it is categorised.
+After a more thorough read an easy to comprehend **excerpt** is added to the [content](#content), with a link referencing the original source.
+If not all content of a resource is used but the source might still contain relevant content, not mentioned in this explainer, this is noted in the sources list next to the source in parenthesis.
+The link is removed from the sources list when all relevant content from the resource is added to the content of this document and the source is properly referenced with a hyperlink.
+(The very last link in the sources list shows how to use markup on github).

 # Content (stub)
 1. Abstract of tauchains basics